 - Annual total vehicular miles traveled by residents in the area will be reduced over 1,800,000 miles by 2040.
 Assuming the road is constructed in 2018 Utah residents will have saved over $3,500,000 in vehicle related costs by 2040 (see 2017-04-15 Murdock Connector Benefits spreadsheet for details).

 - The reduction in miles traveled will of course also have a positive impact on the environment.
+A total of 8.7M less metric/tons of CO2 between 2019 and 2040 (see 2017-04-15 Murdock Connector Benefits spreadsheet for details).

 - The Murdock connector (central option) will initially reduce traffic on SR92 and 700 N in American Fork by about 14% and 22% respectively.